WojciechLamperski/Java-Collections/MAP.md

 K stands for Key.
 V stands for Value.
 Key and value can be of any Type, which is more flexible than Object with fields and field values.

-It has the following methods:
+It introdues the following methods (in addtion to methods inherited from Collection interface, it has methods named the same but the ones here use Key, instead of Object, such as remove):
 - put(K key, V value) - Inserts a key-value pair
 - get(K key) - Retrieves a value by key
 - remove(K key) - Removes an entry by key